Uberspace/libestg3b/README.md

 # libestg3b

-§ 3b of the german Einkommensteuergesetz (EStG) defines the premiums for work on weekends, holidays and special days, like new year.
-This library takes a list of work hours / shifts (e.g. on 2018-06-03 from 19:00 until 03:00) and returns the premium factor (e.g. 1.5) as well as the relevant timespans.
+§ 3b of the German Einkommensteuergesetz (EStG) defines the premiums for work on weekends, holidays and special days, like new year.
+This library takes a list of work hours / shifts (e.g. on 2018-06-03 from 19:00 until 03:00) and returns the premium factor (e.g. 1.5) as well as the relevant time-spans.

 § 3b des Deutschen Einkommensteuergesetzes (EStG) definiert die Höhe der steuerfreien Zuschläge für Arbeit in der Nacht, an Sonntagen, Feiertagen sowie besondere Tage wie Neujahr.
-Diese Library erreichnet aus einer Liste von Arbeitszeiten die höhe der maximalen Zuschläge.
+Diese Library errechnet aus einer Liste von Arbeitszeiten die Höhe der maximalen Zuschläge.

 ## Installation